siegeon/magic.lambda.mail/README.md

 ```

 Just like its SMTP counterpart, parts of, or the entirety of the above **[server]** node is optional.
+Below are the keys used to fetch configuration settings for SMTP connections, if not explicitly given
+as part of invocation.

+* magic.pop3.host
+* magic.pop3.port
+* magic.pop3.secure
+* magic.pop3.username
+* magic.pop3.password

 Your **[.lambda]** callback will be invoked with a single **[.message]** node, containing the
-structured version of the MIME message wrapping the actual email.
+structured version of the MIME message wrapping the actual email message.
 Refer to
 [see Magic Mime for details](https://github.com/polterguy/magic.lambda.mime) to understand this
 structure.